gesinger/debugvideo-com/docs/short-guide-streaming-video.md

 `media-1080.m3u8` provides an easy way for a player to see how a video file is broken into segments.
 Now, instead of a player having to request an entire video file to play content starting from 30 seconds, it can skip over `segment0.mp4`, `segment1.mp4`, and `segment2.mp4` and start downloading from `segment3.mp4`.

-For browser that suport HLS (.m3u8 files) and DASH (.mpd files) natively, you can drop them into a `<video>` tag and everything should work:
+For browser that support HLS (.m3u8 files) and DASH (.mpd files) natively, you can drop them into a `<video>` tag and everything should work:

 ```
 <video>